vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 ties, modulation updates, and mixed pitch-transition coverage passes.
 The full build is warning-free and all 20 CTest targets pass; no test code is added.

+### Report only usable motion results

+Motion ticks no longer carry an unread previous value or an unused active() query. shouldApply directly identifies running and finished ticks.
+Remove its unused delayed-step option and the corresponding callback arguments: delayed ticks leave the value unchanged, so change-only callbacks cannot apply them.
+Linear callbacks use changed directly; fixed-point callbacks compare the raw values once without an additional status branch.
+HeartBeatSnes likewise uses the tick's change result directly.

+This removes eight production lines.
+A temporary sanitized comparison checks identical values, statuses, callback counts, and callback values across 217,800 linear/fixed-point scenarios, including delays, retargeting, completion, and all rounding modes.
+The full build is warning-free and all 20 CTest targets pass; no test code is added.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,